Ready-Bloom/ready-bloom.github.io/README.md

 ### What it Does

 You will need to subscribe to the WooCommerce webhook `Order updated`.
-This allows **Ready Bloom** check if the order is fulfilled on your end.
+This allows **Ready Bloom** to check if the order is fulfilled on your end.
 If the status of the order is changed to `Completed`, **Ready Bloom** will start the delivery process.

 ### Instructions